Interdisciplinary Program in Engineering Science

 The Donald W. Clayton Graduate Program in Engineering Science allows students to pursue graduate study and research in interdisciplinary areas that cross two or more disciplines in different departments or in program areas not currently associated with an existing department.

 The interdisciplinary program spans the fields of engineering, science, business, and even law.
-In principle, a program of study in almost any imaginable concentration area in engineering can be designed.
-In practice, many students have developed programs in one of three concentration areas: materials science and engineering, environmental & technological hazards engineering, and information technology & engineering.
-Another area of specialization, bioengineering, is currently attracting student interest and encompasses the interface between engineering and biological science.
+In principle, a program in study in almost any imaginable concentration area in engineering can be designed.
+In practice, many students have developed programs in one of six concentration areas: biological engineering, construction management, environmental and technological hazards engineering, information technology and engineering, materials science and engineering, and pre-engineering education.

-The PhD in Engineering Science with a concentration in biological engineering is the terminal degree in this field which includes bioprocess, biotechnical, biomedical, agricultural, bioenvironmental engineering and related areas.
-The concentration in construction management includes research in several major areas: advanced material and sustainability, building science for disaster-resistant communities, build environment informatics, capital facility management, and interdisciplinary research in construction.
+The PhD in Engineering Science with a concentration in Construction Management includes research in several major areas: advanced material and sustainability, building science for disaster-resistant communities, built environment informatics, capital facility management, and interdisciplinary research in construction.

 Degrees awarded through this program do not provide a direct route to professional engineering registration and practice.
-Students with degrees in a pure or applied science, who are considering registration as professional engineers, are advised to consider pursuing a second baccalaureate degree in engineering.
+Students with degrees in a pure or applied science who are considering registration as professional engineers are advised to consider pursuing a second baccalaureate degree in engineering.
+Likewise, students with engineering degrees that are not ABET accredited are best advised to take an MS/PhD in a program where the BS is ABET accredited.
+This provides the greatest chance a state will allow you to apply for professional registration once you complete all of the state’s requirements.

 Associate Dean for Academic Affairs